Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing connecting to the VM using Bastion](./bastion_connect.png)

   > **Note:** When using Azure Bastion, the desktop background image is not visible.
-Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _HCIBox-Client_ with Azure Bastion.
+Therefore some screenshots in this guide may not exactly match your experience if you are connecting to _LocalBox-Client_ with Azure Bastion.

 ### Connect using just-in-time access (JIT)